 You can see a photograph I have just taken of my Miniature Orchid Trial BiOrbAir terrarium below.
 All is looking OK inside this terrarium today…….but only because I have been busy removing more diseased leaves from my miniature orchids……….

-Sadly, my Aerangis fastuosa has been showing signs of the virus that it’s infected with again.
+Sadly, my Aerangis fastuosa specimen has been showing signs of distress again.

-Thankfully it’s not entirely bad news – there is some new growth appearing on the miniature orchids in this terrarium, below you can see the very start of some new leaf growth on my Masdevallia decumana.
+Thankfully it’s not entirely bad news – there is some healthy new growth being produced by the miniature orchids that are growing inside this terrarium; in my photograph below you can see the very start of some new leaf growth that is being produced by my Masdevallia decumana specimen.

 8th November 2015